MarksMan4268/git-cheatsheet/README.md

 # git-cheatsheet
 DWS-DEV-005-GIT

-the 5th Assignment of DevOps with Saeid Class done by Behzad Hamzehzadeh
+the 5th Assignment of the DevOps with Saeid Class done by Behzad Hamzehzadeh.